ampetr89/dojo-py1-crud-friends/README.md

 # CRUD Friends

 A simple app to add names of people and their emails to a MySQL database.
-All CRUD operations (Create, update, delete) are possible.
+All CRUD operations (Create, read, update, delete) are possible.
 This application is built using Flask.

 ## Screenshots